spryker/docker-sdk/docs/10-configuration-reference.md

 > Audience:
 >
-> - Everybody who doesn't know how to configure docker/sdk in particular cases.
+> - Everyone who wants to know how to configure the Docker SDK.
 >
 > Outcome:
-> - You have a handbook of common cases that could be helpful.
+> - You have a handbook with configuration instructions for common cases.

-## Outline

-1. List all common configuration cases we have faced in the community channel, etc.

-## Structure

 This document is a quick reference for the most common configuration options of docker/sdk.